novasearch/wiki.novasearch.org/wiki/Ubuntu_14.04_LTS.md

 #### Fix ugly Windows fonts

 If you open a document that uses Calibri (or other Windows font) the rendering will look ugly.
-To fix it disable embedded bitmaps for your user.
+To fix it disable embedded bitmap fonts for your user and let fontconfig use the better Linux rendering with these fonts.

 `$ mkdir ~/.config/fontconfig/conf.d/`